 Private dealers may sell caravans in your local newspaper.
-There’s also a good chance you’ll also find what you’re looking for on the sites listed below (just proceed with caution):
+There’s also a good chance you’ll also find what you’re looking for on the following sites (but proceed with caution):

 - News Now

 There are hundreds of caravan dealerships across the UK.
-Many dealers will have new and used caravans on display and can provide you with guidance.
-By visiting several dealerships, you’ll better understand the designs and layouts that suit your needs best.
+Many dealers have new and used caravans on display and can provide guidance.
+Consider visiting several dealerships, so you understand the designs and layouts that suit your needs.

-Many caravan shows allow you to purchase used or new caravans, but you’ll most likely need to be a member of a caravanning association such as the Camping and Caravanning Club or the Caravan and Motorhome Club.
+Many caravan shows allow you to purchase new and used caravans, but you’ll most likely need to be a member of a caravanning association such as the Camping and Caravanning Club or the Caravan and Motorhome Club.

-There are specific windows where you could get a better deal throughout the year.
-For instance, dealers tend to try and clear second-hand stocks from January to March before newer models arrive, meaning you could get a cheaper caravan.
+Generally, you can get better deals in certain months of the year.
+Dealers often try to clear second-hand stocks from January to March before newer models arrive, so you may find a caravan at a reduced price.

-You may find from March to May, second-hand models are generally more expensive as it can be a more popular time to buy.
-However, there are generally lots of traded-in caravans between May and December — and towards the year-end, dealers can be keen to sell second-hand models, leading to reduced prices.
+You may find from March to May, second-hand models are more expensive as it can be a more popular time to buy ahead of the summer season.
+However, people often trade in caravans between May and December, so you could get a good deal on a second-hand model.
+Towards the year-end, dealers can also be keen to sell second-hand models, leading to reduced prices.

 How much does a caravan cost?

-The price of a caravan is likely to fluctuate depending on the season.
-Below is a rough guide to the prices you could pay for new and used caravans⁶.
+Caravan prices can fluctuate depending on the season.
+Below we’ve included a rough guide to the prices you could pay for new and second-hand caravans.

 Insuring your caravan

-- European cover – up to 180 days as standard, which you can increase to 270 days.
+- European cover – up to 180 days as standard, which can increase to 270 days

 - Cover for liability – up to £2.5 million